What is the IS:link+Erasmus option?

 A short introduction

-IS:link offers the IS:link+Erasmus option to provide students with further benefits in the form of scholarships, but also to offer a broader network.
+IS:link offers the IS:link+Erasmus option to provide students with further benefits in the form of scholarships and a broader network.

 Erasmus is a program of the European Union, which promotes the cooperation of universities within Europe as well as the mobility of students and lecturers.
 Through the Erasmus program, students can spend a semester or exchange year abroad at an Erasmus partner university of the UDE.
 The study period abroad lasts a minimum of 3 and a maximum of 12 months.
 As an Erasmus scholarship holder, you will receive an Erasmus grant to financially support your travel and accommodation costs.
 The application for the Erasmus program takes place directly at the UDE.